 We Spoke To Drake’s Production Team About The World-First Stage Get-Up You’re About To Witness

-In case you missed it, the biggest artist in the world is en route to Australia and New Zealand in less than two months.
+In case you missed it, the biggest artist in the world is en route to Australia and New Zealand.
 UPDATE: extra shows have been added in Auckland, Sydney + Melbourne!

 Yeah he promises hit after banger after Passionfruit.
 But this tour promises more.
 More lights.
 More vision.
 More Drizzy.